 Coming from a background in documentary film production and natural health care therapy and management, Sarah discovered a passion for social housing and especially supporting young people and homelessness prevention.
 Sarah now works together with partner agencies as the first port of call for young people who are at risk of becoming homeless and successfully uses mediation as a preventative tool.

-Victor joined Curo in 20011, having been operations director at a London-based housing assocation for a number of years.
+He joined Curo in 2011, having been operations director at a London-based housing association for a number of years.
 Since then he has overseen the creation of Curo, transforming and streamlining the group structure and its business services.

-Victor currently serves on a number of partner organisations' boards and committees, including Bath Tourism Plus and the Public Services Board.
-He is also active on the Chamber of Commerce, where he sits on their executive committee, and on the National Housing Federation's South West Regional Committee.
+Victor currently serves on a number of partner organisations' boards and committees, including Bath College.
+He is also active in the Bath Chamber of Commerce, where he sits on their executive committee, and is involved with the National Housing Federation's South West Regional Committee.